 Our story

 Our story begins with hydropower in 1943.
-For almost 80 years, we have been preparing for the future, making investments and developing.
+For 80 years, we have been preparing for the future, making investments and developing.
 We are now an important link in making Finland carbon neutral.

 Throughout its existence, Pohjolan Voima has changed with society and the energy economy – often in the frontline.
 The change is ongoing.

 We are a decisive power in building Finland’s competitive edge and creating wellbeing.
 We play an important role as Finland moves towards a low-carbon society.
+Our aim is to combine competitive carbon-neutral production and biodiversity.

 As a major Finnish electricity and heat provider, we have been aiming for low-carbon energy production since the late 1990s, and this transition has been made step by step.
 In 2010, our goal for 90 per cent of our production to be CO2 neutral by 2015.
 In 2009, the share was 72%.
 At the end of 2022, we had already achieved 97%, but we won’t settle for that.
 The work goes on.
+Our aim is to raise the share to 99% in electricity production and to 85% in heat production by 2025.

 In the coming years, we will focus on increasing the flexible utilisation of our power plants and enhance our regulating capabilities.
 Digitalisation and knowledge-based management are some of the ways we aim to do this.
 Many digital pilots are currently underway, and they can help us further develop and enhance our energy production.
 By doing this, we can reduce our emissions even more.

-Throughout its almost 80 years of existence, Pohjolan Voima has changed with society – often in the frontline.
+Throughout its 80 years of existence, Pohjolan Voima has changed with society – often in the frontline.
 The change is ongoing.

 How did we get here?